resire02/capstone48_intro_to_microcontrollers/docs/lab-2/Lab-2.md

 }
 ```

-This allow us to use the library's functions to draw pixels on the screen.
+This allows us to use the library's functions to draw pixels on the screen.
 The origin point (x=0, y=0) is located at the top left of the screen, as pixels are draw left to right, up to down.
 Since the SSD1306 does not support color, all color values will always be 1 (white) or 0 (black).
 The library includes functions for drawing<sup>1</sup><sup>2</sup>, most notably:

 - clearDisplay() - Clears the screen of all active pixels.
 - drawPixel() - Draws a single pixel at the given position